FLOL: Fast Baselines for Real-World Low-Light Enhancement: Discussion

-As we show in Figs.~\ref{fig:bdd100k} and \ref{fig:bdd100k2}, our model sometimes struggles on low-light images from unknown sensors.
-However, training our model using more diverse data --captured from multiple sensors-- will lead to better generalization.
+\paragraph{Limitations.} As we show in Fig.~\ref{fig:bdd100k2}, our model sometimes struggles in low-light images from unknown sensors.
+However, training our model using more diverse data --captured from multiple sensors-- should lead to better generalization.